Summary

 Claude-specific features:

-• Tool choice control: Fine-grained control over when the model uses tools via tool_choice
+content_block_startevents for tool_use blocks as they are generated. - Tool choice control.
+Fine-grained control over when the model uses tools via

-• Large tool sets: Claude handles large numbers of tools well, though keeping it under 20 is recommended for optimal performance
+tool_choice. - Large tool sets.
+Claude handles large numbers of tools well, though keeping the count below approximately 20 is recommended for optimal performance.

 OpenAI GPT (Chat Completions API)